yogimathius/symbolic-ontology-mcp/REFACTORING.md

 ### Phase 7: Terminology Refactoring

-- [ ] Rename `symbol-mcp-client` directory to `symbol-mcp-client`
+- [x] Rename `dream-mcp-client` directory to `symbol-mcp-client`
-- [ ] Update all imports and references in code
+- [x] Update all imports and references in code
-- [ ] Rename all dream-specific struct names and variables
+- [x] Rename all dream-specific struct names and variables
-- [ ] Change all default category values from "dream" to "symbol" or "general"
+- [x] Change all default category values from "dream" to "symbol" or "general"
-- [ ] Update documentation to remove dream-specific terminology
+- [x] Update documentation to remove dream-specific terminology
-- [ ] Update function and method names that reference dreams
+- [x] Update function and method names that reference dreams
-- [ ] Revise test fixtures to use general symbol examples
+- [x] Revise test fixtures to use general symbol examples
-- [ ] Rename imports and crate references
+- [x] Rename imports and crate references
-- [ ] Update CLI help text and environment variable names
+- [x] Update CLI help text and environment variable names

 ## Migration Strategy